Send Message to the Future? Blockchain-based Time Machines for Decentralized Reveal of Locked Information: Introduction

 Smart contract and threshold cryptography are used in the proposed system to allow a consortium of distributed secret holders to safeguard sensitive information with a minimum level of trust.
 The decentralization, immutability, and transparency nature of blockchains ensures authenticity, availability and assurance in the communication among clients and secret holders.
 Furthermore, a blockchain-based incentive mechanism is applicable to ensure secret holders' honesty, thereby enhancing the overall system reliability.

-Notably, this paper also proposes a secret sharing scheme with reveal-verifiability for conditional information reveal systems to enhance their efficiency and security.
+Notably, this paper proposes a secret sharing scheme with reveal-verifiability for conditional information reveal systems to enhance their efficiency and security.
 The common definition of verifiable secret sharing (VSS) and publicly verifiable secret sharing (PVSS) in existing literature~\cite{secret_sharing_survey} only provides verifiability of the generation and dissemination of secret shares.
-However, in timed-release cryptography, verifiability of the revealed secret shares is also required to ensure the reconstructed secret is the one sent by the client.
-This novel secret sharing scheme introduces this property named reveal-verifiability, that provides public verifiability in the secret reconstruction stage.
+However, in timed-release cryptography, verifiability of the revealed secret shares is also required to ensure the reconstructed secret is correct.
+This novel secret sharing scheme introduces such a property named reveal-verifiability, that provides public verifiability in the secret reconstruction stage.

-The main contributions of this paper are listed below: \begin{itemize} \item A smart-contract-based architecture to achieve secure conditional information reveal in a decentralized way.
-A secure timed-release cryptography system is constructed under this architecture. \item A novel secret sharing scheme with reveal-verifiability to provide verifiability in secret reconstruction and efficient communication under a public communication model. \item An open-source software prototype~\cite{source_code} of the proposed timed-release cryptography system that is deployed and tested across the globe. \item A complete evaluation portfolio that includes analytical results, a validation of robustness in the Tamarin Prover and a real-world performance evaluation in a testnet processing more than 1,000 transactions. \item A real-world e-voting scenario to showcase the vulnerabilities of elections by strategic voting addressed by the proposed system to provide strong fairness to e-voting with highly secured ballots. \end{itemize}
+The main contributions of this paper are listed below: \begin{itemize} \item A novel secret sharing scheme with reveal-verifiability to provide verifiability in secret reconstruction and efficient communication under a public communication model. \item A secure timed-release cryptography system is constructed using smart contract and the proposed secret sharing scheme.
+The same architecture is applicable to achieve secure conditional information reveal systems in general. \item An open-source software prototype~\cite{source_code} of the proposed timed-release cryptography system that is deployed and tested across the globe. \item A complete evaluation portfolio that includes analytical results, a validation of robustness in the Tamarin Prover and a real-world performance evaluation in a testnet processing more than 1,000 transactions. \item A real-world e-voting scenario to showcase the vulnerabilities of elections by strategic voting addressed by the proposed system to provide strong fairness to e-voting with highly secured ballots. \end{itemize}